Bacolod: Revolution and Republic of Negros

 The success of the uprising in Bacolod and environs was attributed to the low morale of the local imperial Spanish detachment, due to its defeat in Panay and Luzon and to the psychological warfare waged by Generals Aniceto Lacson and Juan Araneta.
 In 1897, a battle in Bacolod was fought at Matab-ang River.
 A year later, on November 5, 1898, the Negrense Revolucionarios (Negrense Revolutionary Army), armed with knives, bolos, spears, and rifle-like nipa palm stems, and pieces of sawali or amakan mounted on carts, captured the convent, presently Palacio Episcopal (Bishop's Palace), where Colonel Isidro de Castro y Cisneros, well-armed cazadores (hunters) and platoons of Guardias Civiles (Civil Guards), surrendered.

 On November 7, 1898, most of the revolutionary army gathered together to establish a provisional junta and to confirm the elections of Aniceto Lacson as president, Juan Araneta as war-delegate, as well as the other officials.
 For a brief moment, the provinces of Occidental Negros and Oriental Negros were reunited under the cantonal government of the Negrense Revolucionarios, from November 6, 1898, to the end of February 1899, making Bacolod the capital.
 In March 1899, the American forces led by Colonel James G. Smith occupied Bacolod, the revolutionary capital of República Cantonal de Negros (Cantonal Republic of Negros).
 They occupied Bacolod after the invitation of the Republic of Negros which sought protectorate status for their nation under the United States.

 American colonial period

 The Cantonal Republic of Negros became a U.S. territory on April 30, 1901.
 This separated Negros Island once again, reverting Bacolod to its status as the capital of Occidental Negros.

 The public school of Instituto Rizal (Rizal Institute) opened its doors to students on July 1, 1902.
 Colegio de Nuestra Señora de la Consolación (College of Our Lady of Consolation), the first private institution in the province of Negros Occidental, was established in Bacolod by the Augustinian sisters on March 11, 1919, and opened in July 1919.
+Soon, Bacolod welcomed a large number of immigrants from Spain, mainly Basques and Catalans, who became plantation owners.